The Perfect Everest Base Camp Packing List [2022]

 Sunscreen

-You’re spending long days outside and even though it gets cold and cloudy the further up you go, the sun is harsh, and you can get extremely burnt.
-Bad sunburn will make the trek unbearable!
+You’re spending long days outside.
+Even though it gets cold and cloudy the further up you go, the sun is harsh, and you can get extremely burnt.

 Wet wipes